datocms/content-link/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in improving `datocms-visual-editing`!
+Thanks for your interest in improving `@datocms/content-link`!
 This guide outlines the setup required to work on the project and the expectations for pull requests.